sagar2602/netflix-gpt/README.md

 97. Added some UI changes to make dropdown looks more like of netflix
 98. Fixed issue of children avatar is not coming up over UI
 99. Fixed issue when profile switches then CHildren Avatar is not changing.
+100. Fixes the redirection to "/browse" page everytime event listener comes into picture; which is avoiding my new route i.e. "/account/profiles" to render
+101. Fixes above issue with the help of useLocation() hook
+102. Added Managae Profile component having route "account/profiles" and added for now static three profiles in which we are picking user name and logo from our store and utils.

 # Features
 - Browse